ARM-software/psa-api/doc/fwu/appendix/sra.rst

 Security Risk Assessment
 ========================

 This appendix provides a Security Risk Assessment (SRA) of the |API|.
-It describes the threats presented by various types of adversary against the security goals for an implementation of Firmware Update, and mitigating actions for those threats.
+It describes the threats presented by various types of adversary against the security goals for an implementation of the firmware update process, and mitigating actions for those threats.

 *  :secref:`sra-about` describes the assessment methodology.
 *  :secref:`sra-definition` defines the security problem.